zitadel/zitadel/docs/docs/guides/integrate/service-users/private-key-jwt.md

 ### 5. Include the access token in the authorization header

-When making API requests on behalf of the service user, include the generated JWT in the "Authorization" header with the "Bearer" prefix.
+When making API requests on behalf of the service user, include the generated token in the "Authorization" header with the "Bearer" prefix.

 ```bash
 curl --request POST \